Robinson: Philippines

-Robinson: Philippines is the twenty-fourth season of the Swedish reality television series Robinson.
+Robinson: Philippines is the twenty-third season of the Swedish reality television series Robinson.
 This season saw Petra Malm return as presenter after a season hiatus where 22 Swedes competed against each other to try and win the grand prize of 500,000kr.
 The season premiered on 2 October 2023 on TV4.
 The season concluded on 7 December 2023 where returning player and joker Pelle Lilja won in the final challenge against Emilio Mio Vega and fellow joker Emilia Persson to win the grand prize and the title of Robinson.